Arunansha/internet-program/README.md

 -------------------------------------------------------------------------------
-6. Write a program using C# to reverse a number and find sum of digits of the number using Conditional statement and loop.
+4. Write a program using C# to reverse a number and find sum of digits of the number using Conditional statement and loop.
 Ans.
 using System;

-class ReverseAndSum
+class ReverseAndSumDigits
 {
     static void Main()
     {
-        // Input the number
         Console.Write("Enter a number: ");
-        int number = int.Parse(Console.ReadLine());
+        int num = int.Parse(Console.ReadLine());

-        int reverse = 0, sum = 0;
+        int reversedNum = 0, sum = 0;

-        // Store the original number for sum calculation int temp = number;

-        // Reverse the number and find the sum of digits while (number != 0)
+        int originalNum = num;

+        while (num > 0)
         {
-            int digit = number % 10;  // Get the last digit
+            int digit = num % 10;
-            reverse = reverse * 10 + digit; // Reverse the number
+            reversedNum = reversedNum * 10 + digit;
-            sum += digit;              // Add digit to sum number /= 10;              // Remove the last digit
+            sum += digit;
+            num /= 10;
         }

-        // Display the results
-        Console.WriteLine($"Reversed number: {reverse}");
+        Console.WriteLine("Reversed number: " + reversedNum);
-        Console.WriteLine($"Sum of digits: {sum}");
+        Console.WriteLine("Sum of digits: " + sum);
     }
 }
 -------------------------------------------------------------------------------

-8. Write a program to declare a class ‘staff’ having data members as name and post.
+5. Write a program to declare a class ‘staff’ having data members as name and post.
 Accept data for 5 staffs and display names of staff who are HOD.
 Ans.
 using System;